 ThePlatinum Card from American Express is a strong option for frequent flyers to get the Amex points they need to book a Delta One suite.
 The $550 annual fee may be steep, but that comes with at least a 60,000-point welcome bonus after spending $5,000 within three months and an unbeatable set of travel perks.
 But be sure to check to see if you qualify for a 125,000-point bonus.

 But it’s also hard to deny the value of the Chase Sapphire Preferred Card in this situation.
-This card is out with its biggest-ever bonus, offering 80,000 points after spending 4,000 within three months – and the card carries just a $95 annual fee. .
+This card is offering 60,000 points after spending $4,000 within three months – and the card carries just a $95 annual fee. .
 With this much availability, you should have enough time to pick up this card, earn the bonus, transfer those points over to Virgin Atlantic, and book.
 You can’t beat it.

 Click Here to get more information about the Chase Sapphire Preferred Card.